-- Deer Creek pH, Turbidity, and Temperature.
-RBI developed site-specific objectives for Deer Creek pH, turbidity, and temperature as the appropriate means of resolving key NPDES permit compliance issues for the El Dorado Irrigation District’s (EID) Deer Creek Wastewater Treatment Plant.
-The adoption and approval of these site-specific objectives not only refined these water quality objectives for Deer Creek, but also saved EID approximately $20 million in unnecessary upgrades at its Deer Creek Wastewater Treatment Plant.
+- Deer Creek Site-Specific Objectives for pH, Turbidity, and Temperature.
+RBI developed site-specific objectives for Deer Creek pH, turbidity, and temperature as the appropriate means of resolving key NPDES permit compliance issues for the El Dorado Irrigation District’s Deer Creek Wastewater Treatment Plant.
+These site-specific objectives saved approximately $20 million in unnecessary plant upgrades.

 - Agriculturally Dominated Water Bodies MUN Beneficial Use Project.
-RBI is working for Central Valley Regional Water Quality Control Board Basin Planning staff on their on-going project to evaluate and appropriately de-designate the municipal and domestic supply (MUN) beneficial use from agriculturally dominated water bodies in the Sacramento River and San Joaquin River basins.
-The project encompasses developing two Basin Plan amendments.
-One for specific water bodies that are receiving waters for the cities of Biggs, Colusa, Live Oak, and Willows wastewater effluent has been approved by the Central Valley Water Board, State Water Resources Control Board, and Office of Administrative Law, and is pending approval by the U.S. EPA.
-The second is a broader “process” amendment that will allow future MUN evaluations and de-designations to occur for certain classes of agriculturally dominated water bodies.
-RBI is the lead preparer of the environmental review and CEQA documentation for the project.
-In addition, RBI is providing staff support in the development of the proposed amendment, its program of implementation, and monitoring and surveillance program.
+RBI worked for Central Valley Regional Water Quality Control Board Basin Planning staff on their de-designation of the municipal and domestic supply (MUN) beneficial use from agriculturally dominated water bodies in the Sacramento River and San Joaquin River basins.
+The project encompassed two Basin Plan amendments.
+One amendment was for specific water bodies that are receiving waters for the cities of Biggs, Colusa, Live Oak, and Willows wastewater effluent.
+The second is a broader “process” amendment to allow future MUN evaluations and de-designations to occur for certain classes of agriculturally dominated water bodies, and is pending action by the State Water Resources Control Board.
+RBI was the lead preparer of the environmental review and CEQA documentation for the project.
+In addition, RBI provided staff support in the development of the proposed amendment, its program of implementation, and monitoring and surveillance program.